alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 To support these rare cases, and to allow access to the Safe Haven Azure AD in the case of loss of access to personal administrator accounts (e.g. lost access to MFA), an **emergency access** administrator account has been created by the above script.
 However, this account must be manually assigned to the Global Administrator role.

 1. Ensure your Azure Portal session is using the new Safe Haven Management (SHM) AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new SHM directory.
-2. Click the "three lines" menu in the top left corner and select "Azure Active Directory"
+2. Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Azure Active Directory"
 3. Click `Users` in the left hand sidebar and click on the `Admin - EMERGENCY ACCESS` user.
 4. Add the `Global Administrator` role to the user.
     - Click `Assigned roles` in the left hand menu